|1. What is the Bretton Woods system?|

 The crisis of 1971 was caused by a gradual loss of confidence in dollar.
 In 1970, funds began to move at an enormous rate from the US dollar to financial centers in Europe and Japan.

 In May 1971, West Germany left the Bretton woods system.
 Switzerland redeemed $50 million for gold.
-France sent a warship to New York harbor to withdraw $190 million in gold.
-President Nixon (copy) announced on August 15, 1971:
+In early August 1971, France sent a battleship to New York harbor to withdraw $191 million in gold (Huffington Post).
+Then on August 11, the British ambassador requested to redeem $3 billion for gold (1/3 of US gold reserve.(Tyler Durden) President Nixon (copy) announced on August 15, 1971:

 (i) a 90-day freeze on wages and prices